xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ## Crosswork Optimization Engine model

-On the Crosswork Optimization Engine, a SRv6 based network is rendered as follows.
+On the Crosswork Optimization Engine, a SRv6 based network is rendered on the Topology view as follows.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img001.png)

-If a node is selected with the SRv6 chevron expanded, details such as SRv6 Locators, relevant SIDs, and the Algorithms they participate in will be rendered on the user interface.
+If a node is selected with the SRv6 chevron expanded, details such as *IPv6 Router ID*, *SR FlexAlgo*, *Locator prefix* and *SIDs* will be rendered on the user interface.

 Note: Maximum SID Depth (MSD) discovery information will only be reflected under **SR-MPLS > Prefixes** Tab.